hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 We modify the previous Worker implementation by removing the `queue` argument from the initializer and instead we have the Worker defining a queue internally.
 This new dedicated queue will be the "inbox" of the Worker.

-Now we need to allow the Worker to receive jobs from the outside - remember previously the worker was pulling from a shared queue.
+Now we need to allow the Worker to receive jobs from the outside - remember that previously the worker was pulling from a shared queue.
 We define a `<<` method that delegates to the inbox queue and a `jobs_count` to let the WorkerPool inspect the load of each worker and schedule jobs by consequence.

 {% highlight ruby %}
 class Worker